Do you hold back from pitching guest posts because you are afraid of rejection?

 Bloggers love pitches like these and find them super hard to refuse (even if they don’t usually accept guest posts).

-Every blogger’s #1 goal is to help their audience.
+Because every blogger’s #1 goal is to help their audience.

 The more they help their audience, the more their audience likes them, trusts them, and is likely to buy from them.